atomicdata-dev/atomic-data-docs/src/interoperability/graph-database.md

 ### Schema language and type safety

-In Neo4j, constraints can be added to the database by Atomic Data uses Atomic Schema for validating datatypes and required properties in resources.
+In Neo4j, constraints can be added to the database by Atomic Data uses [Atomic Schema](../schema/intro.md) for validating datatypes and required properties in [Classes](../schema/classes.md).

 ### Other differences